FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/02-start-your-own-case.md

 class MyTrainer(GeneralTrainer):
     pass
 ```

--  Step2: register your trainer with a keyword, such as `"mytrainer"`
+-  Step2: register your trainer with a keyword, such as `"mytrainer"`.
 ```python
 from flpackage.register import register_trainer